Fudantopology/Fudantopology.github.io/index.md

 ## Spring 2024 Schedule
 The regular meeting time for our seminar this semester has changed to Friday 4pm to 5pm.
+Starting from this semester, the seminar is joint with SIMIS.

+- Sep.
+13 Yang Shen, Fudan University

+  Time: 16:00 - 17:00

+  Place: SIMIS 1610

+  Title: Eigenvalues of random hyperbolic surfaces

+  Abstract: The theory of random hyperbolic surfaces of the Weil-Petersson model was first introduced by Mirzakhani.
+It is well-developed in recent years.
+In this talk, we mainly talk about the behaviors of closed geodesics and eigenvalues of random hyperbolic surfaces.
+This talk is based on some recent works of the speaker, Yunhui Wu, Yuxin He and Yuhao Xue.

+- Sep.
+19, Zhenghao, RaoRutgers University.

+  Time: 21:00 - 22:00 (Special Time)

+  Zoom meeting id: 283 044 9723 Password: tUd1sA

+  Title: Subgroups of Genus-2 Quasi-Fuchsian groups and Cocompact Kleinian Groups

+  Abstract: Kahn and Markovic proved the Surface Subgroup Conjecture for compact hyperbolic 3-manifolds over a decade ago, constructing surface subgroups that can be nearly Fuchsian.
+However, a compact hyperbolic 3-manifold may also contain surface subgroups that are significantly not totally geodesic.
+We extend this by showing that given any genus-2 quasi-Fuchsian group Γ and any cocompact Kleinian group G, for any K>1, there exists a surface subgroup H of G that is K-quasiconformally conjugate to a finite index subgroup F<Γ. As an application, we demonstrate that the Hausdorff dimensions of the limit sets of surface subgroups of G are dense in the interval [1,2].

+- Sep.
+27. Andrea Seppi, the Institut Fourier of Grenoble.

+  Time: 16:00 -17:00

+  Zoom Meeting ID: 944 6083 3287 Passcode: 199950

+  Title: Uniqueness and non-uniqueness for the Asymptotic Plateau Problem in hyperbolic three-space.
+  Abstract: The Asymptotic Plateau Problem in the hyperbolic space is the problem of existence of minimal surfaces with a prescribed Jordan curve as a boundary “at infinity”.
+Since the work of Anderson in the 1980s, it is known to have a solution, which is however in general not unique.
+In this talk, I will give an overview of the subject, present examples of “pathological” non-uniqueness, and describe some criteria for uniqueness.

+- Oct.
+11 Xiaolei Wu, Fudan University.

+  Time: 16:00 - 17:00

+  Place: SIMIS 1610

+  Title: Compactly-supported classes in the homology of big mapping class groups

+  Abstract:I will start the talk with an overview about the theory of big mapping class groups.
+  Then I will discuss some recent advances on the homology of big mapping class groups.
+In particular, I want to talk about some of my recent work with Martin Palmer on when  the homology of the big mapping class groups could have elements with compact support.

+- Oct.
+18 Jiming Ma, Fudan University.

+  Time: 16:00 - 17:00

+  Place: SIMIS 1610

+  Title: Figure-eight knot is always over there

+  Abstract:It is well known that the complex hyperbolic triangle group $\Delta(3,3,4)$  generated by three  complex  reflections $I_1,I_2,I_3$ in $\mathbf{PU}(2,1)$  has a 1-dimensional moduli space.
+Deforming the representations from the classical  real Fuchsian one to $\Delta(3,3,4; \infty)$, that is, when $I_3I_2I_1I_2$ is accidental parabolic, the 3-manifolds at infinity change,  from a Seifert 3-manifold to the  figure-eight knot complement.

+  When $I_3I_2I_1I_2$ is loxodromic, there is an open set $\Omega \subset \partial \mathbf{H}^2_{\mathbb C}=
+  \mathbb S^3$ associated to $I_3I_2I_1I_2$, which is a subset of the  discontinuous region.
+We show the quotient space $\Omega/ \Delta(3,3,4)$ is always the figure-eight knot complement in the deformation process.
+This gives the topological/geometrical explanation that the 3-manifold at infinity of $\Delta(3,3,4; \infty)$ is the figure-eight knot complement.
+In particular, this confirms the conjecture of Falbel-Guilloux-Will.
+This is joint work with Baohua Xie.

+- Oct.
+25 Yanqing Zou, East China Normal University.

+  Time: 16:00 - 17:00

+  Place: SIMIS 1610

+  Title: Some results on distance two Heegaard splittings

+  Abstract:In 2000, Hempel introduced the Heegaard distance for studying a Heegaard splitting.
+Since then, many classical results have been obtained.
+Among them, one result is that distance at least three Heegaard splitting is of a hyperbolic 3-manifold.
+In this talk, we will share some recent results on distance two Heegaard splittings.
+This is a joint work with Wenjie Diao, Ruifeng Qiu.

+ - Nov.
+6 Zihao Liu, Rice University.

+  Time: 10:00 - 11:00

+  Zoom Meeting No.: 910 3139 9342 Passcode: 957825

+  Title: Scaled homology and topological entropy

+  Abstract:In this talk, I will introduce a scaled homology theory, lc-homology, for metric spaces such that every metric space can be visually regarded as “locally contractible” with this newly-built homology as well as its connection to classic singular homology theory.
+  In addition, after briefly introducing topological entropy, I will discuss how to generalize one of the existing results of entropy conjecture, relaxing the smooth manifold restrictions on the compact metric spaces, by using lc-homology groups.
+This is joint work with Bingzhe Hou and Kiyoshi Igusa.

+- Nov.
+8 Shi Wang, Shanghai Tech University.

+  Time: 16:00 - 17:00

+  Place: SIMIS 1610

+  Title:  The natural flow and the critical exponent

+  Abstract:For a complete Riemannian manifold of nonpositive curvature, we introduce a flow.
+We give an upper bound on the k-Jacobian of the flow in terms of the critical exponent of the fundamental group.
+We also give several applications connecting the geometry and topology of the manifold, which includes the linear isoperimetric inequality, the homological vanishing theorem and the non-existence of compact complex subvarieties in certain complex hyperbolic manifolds.
+This is joint work with Chris Connell and Ben McReynolds.

+- Nov.
+15, Kailin Pan, Peking University.

+ Time: 13:30 - 15:00

+ Place: SCMS 102

+ Title: Ring operads and symmetric bimonoidal categories

+ Abstract: We generalize the classical operad pair theory to a newmodel for E_\infty ring spaces, which we call ring operad theory, and stablishaconnection with the classical operad pair theory, allowingtheclassical multiplicative infinite loop machine to be appliedtoalgebras over any E_\infty ring operad.
+As an application, we showthat classifying spaces of symmetric bimonoidal categories are directlyhomeomorphic to certain  E_\infty ring spaces in the ring operadsense.
+Consequently, this provides a simpler construction of the algebraicK-theory as an E_\infty ring spectra.

+ - Nov.
+22, Zhenguo Huangfu, ShanghaiTech University.

+ Time: 16:00 - 17:00

+ Place: SCMS 102

+ Title: Relative Bounded Cohomology on Groups with Contracting Elements

+ Abstract: Let $G$ be a countable group acting properly on a metric spacewith contracting elements and $\{H_i:1\le i\le n\}$ be a finite collection of Morse subgroups in $G$.
+We prove that each
+ $H_i$ has infinite index in $G$ if and only if the relative second boundedcohomology
+ $H^{2}_b(G, \{H_i\}_{i=1}^n; \mathbb{R})$is infinite-dimensional.
+In addition, we
+ also prove that for any contracting element $g$, there exists $k>0$ such that
+ $H^{2}_b(G, \llangle g^k\rrangle; \mathbb{R})$ is infinite-dimensional.
+Our
+ results generalize a theorem of Pagliantini-Rolli for finite-rank free groups and produce some new results on the (relative) second bounded cohomology of groups.
+ Under the same conditions, we also prove a Gap Theorem stating that any $C$-contracting element $g$ in $G$ either has a power which is conjugate to its inverse, or else the stable commutator length of $g$ is at least equal to some constant $\tau=\tau(C)>0$.
+ This generalizes the Gap Theorem obtained by Calegari-Fujiwara for hyperbolic groups and mapping class groups.
+Joint work with Renxing Wan.

+- Nov.
+29, Tengren Zhang, Tengren Zhang

+  Time: 16: - 17:00

+  Zoom Meeting id: 942 4677 6586 Passcode 451690

+  Title: Patterson-Sullivan measures for relative Anosov groups

+  Abstract: Relative Anosov groups are a class of subgroups of a semisimple Lie group G that include all Anosov subgroups, and all geometrically finite subgroups when G has rank one.
+We prove that under some mild conditions on G, the Poincare series associated to a relative Anosov subgroup (and a linear function on the Cartan subspace of G) diverges at its critical exponent if its critical exponent is finite.
+As a consequence of this, we deduce uniqueness and ergodicity results for the associated Patterson-Sullivan measure whose dimension is the critical exponent.
+This is joint work with Richard Canary and Andrew Zimmer.

+- Dec.
+6, Renxing Wan, East China Normal University

+ Time: 16:00 - 17:00

+ Place: SCMS 102

+ Title: This talk presents a study of the well-known marked length spectrum rigidity problem in the coarse-geometric setting.

+ For any two (possibly non-proper) group actions $G\curvearrowright
+ X_1$ and $G\curvearrowright X_2$ with contracting property,
+ we prove that if the two actions have the same marked length spectrum, then the orbit map $Go_1\to Go_2$ must be a rough isometry.
+In addition, we prove a finer marked length spectrum rigidity from confined subgroups and further, geometrically dense subgroups.
+Our proof is based on the Extension Lemma and uses purely elementary metric geometry.
+This is joint work with Xiaoyu Xu and Wenyuan Yang.

+## Spring 2024 Schedule
+The regular meeting time for our seminar this semester has changed to Friday 4pm to 5pm.

 - Mar.
 8 2024 [Claudio Llosa Isenrich](https://www.math.kit.edu/user/llosa/index.html), Karlsruhe Institute of Technology